 Here are a few other reasons for the dysfunctionality in families:

-When one or both parents in the family have an addiction to drugs, alcohol, or gambling, they do not care about their responsibilities, including those towards their family.
-For people with addictions, relationships and love for their children do not matter.
-They seem to be in a separate world, away from the reality.
+When one or both parents in the family have an addiction to drugs, alcohol, or gambling, they tend to neglect their responsibilities, including those towards their family.
+For people suffering with an addiction, relationships and love for their children can suffer also.
+Once addiction takes over, it becomes hard to show compassion and foster their relationships.
+They seem to be in a separate world, away from reality.

 2. Violent behavior: